Mommy’s Wrist (Mommy’s Thumb): Symptoms, causes, and treatment

 The first step to addressing Mommy’s wrist is recognizing that repetitive movements and awkward wrist positions are triggering the symptoms, so it’s important to try to avoid overuse of the wrist as well as hyperflexion or hyperextending.

-Adequate rest or avoidance of using the hand or wrist for a week or so will usually resolve symptoms.
+Adequate rest coupled with avoidance of forceful gripping and using the hand or wrist for a week or so will usually resolve symptoms.
 However, how realistic is that for most parents?
 Not very.
 For many, purchasing an over-the-counter wrist splint helps to keep a neutral position of the wrist.
 This helps to avoid those extremes of movement and protects against further damage to the joints and tendons.

 Icing and over-the-counter anti-inflammatories are also effective ways to reduce inflammation and provide pain relief.